NBISweden/workshop-reproducible-research/pages/course-information/pre-course-setup.md

 have finished, regardless of your OS, please type `singularity --version` to verify that your installation was successful!

+Both Mac and Windows utilise Vagrant, for which the information in the box below may help you.

+> **Vagrant and VirtualBox** <br>
+> The Vagrant VirtualBox with Singularity can be started like this:
+>
+> - Move into the folder `vm-singularity` where you installed Singularity.
+> - Type `vagrant up` and once this has finished, verify that the Vagrant
+>   VirtualBox is running with `vagrant status`.
+> - Now, type `vagrant ssh`, which will open the Vagrant VirtualBox.
+> - The first time you open the Vagrant VirtualBox like this, you will have to
+>   download the course material to obtain a copy for the Singularity tutorial
+>   within the Vagrant VirtualBox by typing `git clone https://github.com/NBISweden/workshop-reproducible-research.git`.

 ### macOS

 Please follow the Mac-specific instructions at the [Singularity website](https://sylabs.io/guides/latest/admin-guide/installation.html#installation-on-windows-or-mac).